-- 1 League Commissioner determines the number of teams participating in their league and the number of contestants per team
+- 1 League Commissioner determines the number of teams participating in their league and the number of Chefs per team

 Week 1 is for scouting, the game officially